Skip to Content

 3. Coachella, USA

-Coachella is a music festival that takes place in California and brings together some of the most popular musicians from around the world to perform.
-We definitely can’t talk about festivals in April without mentioning it!
+Coachella Music Festival takes place in California and brings together some of the most popular musicians from around the world to perform.

 Things to do at Coachella